 For some people, an interest in lifelong learning may lead to signing up to a course or workshop with other like-minded people.
 It is not uncommon for friendships to develop over shared interests and hobbies, and for these relationships to continue outside the ‘classroom’ setting.
 These new friendships may also be the motivation for continued learning.

-Learn Local organisations offer a number of courses that can assist you to begin (or continue) your journey with lifelong learning.
+Learn Local providers offer a number of courses that can assist you to begin (or continue) your journey with lifelong learning.
 Visit www.learnlocal.org.au to see what courses are on offer near where you live.